Campus Life and Involvement: Student Organizations

 Student Programming Board

 The Student Programming Board (SPB) plans activities and events on campus for all SAIC students.
 While the SPB plans events all over campus, most activities are held in the LeRoy Neiman Center.
 Events include things such as movie nights, artists’ talks, dance parties, and live music.
 The SPB also helps facilitate events and activities planned by other departments in the school.
+Students are hired to serve on the Student Programming Board.

 The Student Union Galleries (SUGs) program provides SAIC with a professional student exhibition space operated by students.
 Students are involved in every facet of the gallery’s operation from program design to curating, advertising, and installation.